 Chris MorenoCase Study IV | Retail Shopping Center

-Following a fire at a precast manufacturing plant in Lakeway, Texas, All Nation was contracted to perform the facility restoration.
-The 30,000 square foot/50′ tall warehouse is precast construction with bar joist/metal deck roof structure.
-One-third of the roof decking was fire damaged and required replacement.
-The structure was then soda blasted and sealed with shellac for smoke and odor control.
-Additionally, all windows and overhead doors were replaced, the wood shop and offices were entirely re-built, the majority of the roof blocking was replaced and the entire TPO roof system was removed and replaced.
+Following a fire at a precast manufacturing plant in Lakeway, Texas, the owners contracted All Nation to perform the facility restoration.
+The 30,000 square foot/50′ tall warehouse is precast construction with a bar joist/metal deck roof structure.
+One-third of the roof decking had fire damage and required replacement.
+The building was then soda blasted and sealed with shellac for smoke and odor control.
+Additionally, they replaced all of the windows and overhead doors.
+It was also necessary to rebuild the wood shop and offices.
+Then, they replaced most of the roof blocking and TPO roof system.

-The total scope of work performed by All Nation Restoration was nearly $825,000.
-The entire scope of work on this project was completed in one month.
-A quick response was critical to this client as down time prevented them from meeting customer demand.
+The total scope of work performed was nearly $825,000.
+It only took one month to complete the entire amount of work.
+A quick response was critical to this client as downtime prevented them from meeting customer demand.

 A fire occurred at a plastics distribution facility in Georgetown, Texas, requiring restoration services for the facility.
-The entire 40,000 sq-ft building was affected by fire and/or smoke.
-During the four month restoration, nearly 6000 sq-ft of the facility required new structural columns and beams as well as new 2×12 roof framing, miscellaneous block work and a new roof.
+The entire 40,000 sqft building was affected by fire and smoke.
+During the four-month restoration, nearly 6000 sqft of the facility required new structural columns and beams as well as new 2×12 roof framing, miscellaneous block work, and a new roof.
 The remainder of the structure was cleaned, dry ice blasted, and re-painted to mitigate the smoke damage.

-The scope of work performed by All Nation Restoration exceeded $340,000 for this four month restoration project.
+The work that had to be done exceeded $340,000 for this four-month restoration project.

 Chris MorenoCase Study II | Distribution Warehouse

-Work area placed under containment and negative pressure protecting the rest of the property from cross-contamination
+By placing the work area under containment, negative pressure-protected the rest of the property from cross-contamination

 Book stacks wrapped during demolition to prevent further contamination

-Carpeting removed and flooring treated with an antimicrobial agent
+Carpeting was removed and flooring was treated with an antimicrobial agent